googlemaps/python-high-volume-address-validation-library/README.md

       - address_type
       - usps_data
       - address_components

+> **Note:** This is an extrmely permissive mode and should be avoided to be used for most scenarios.
+Only use case where this mode can be used is for testing and for very limited number of addresses.
+The responses have to be deleted within 15 days.

 2. ### Production mode -Users : 2 (default)

-> Note: All the data elements in this mode can only be cached for a maximum of 30 days and must
-> be deleted afterwords.Only place_ID can be stored indefinitely.

       A Production mode <ins>not</ins> initiated after user/human interaction, only minimal data elements are allowed to be stored as per [Google Maps Platform Terms of Service](https://cloud.google.com/maps-platform/terms).
 Typically involves successive and multiple programmatic requests to Address Validation API.